There’s a heck of a lot of squid for sale on the streets of Chiang Mai. But never fear! Other delicacies abound as well.

 Ploink in some raisins.
 Add a handful of unidentified white jelly balls.
 Then mix the contents of the bowl like crazy as the steam curls around the bright lights of your street kiosk!
 Your hair looks awfully pretty in this light against your red apron.

-Smile, pour it all into your largest plastic cup, then sell it for fifteen Baht (forty-five cents) to the wide-eyed American woman who’s been watching you, entranced.
+Smile, pour it all into your largest plastic cup, then sell it for fifteen Baht (forty-five cents) to the wide-eyed American traveler who’s been watching you, entranced.

 The woman will eat the first bites of the corn cup while walking away, then stop short.
 Keep waiting and watching, because right now she is pivoting back towards you with a look of sheer joy on her face.